-- Before developing an application, you must first install and configure Genesys Web Engagement and its components in a lab environment.
-See the Standalone Deployment Scenario for details and step-bystep instructions.
+- 1. Before developing an application, you must first install and configure Genesys Web Engagement and its components in a lab environment.
+See the Standalone Deployment Scenario for details and step-by-step instructions.

 - 2. Creating an Application

+- 3. Starting the Web Engagement Servers

-- 3. Generating and Configuring the Instrumentation Script
+- 4. Generating and Configuring the Instrumentation Script

-- 4. Customizing an Application
+- 5. Customizing an Application

 - a.
 Creating Business Information

 - b.
 Publishing the CEP Rule Templates

 - c.
 Customizing the SCXML Strategies

 - d.
 Customizing the Browser Tier Widgets

-- 5. Deploying an Application
+- 6. Deploying an Application

-- 6. Starting the Web Engagement Servers

 - 7. Creating a Rules Package

 - 8. Testing with ZAP Proxy

-- Once you are satisfied with your application and are ready to deploy it to production, you should return to the Deployment Guide and deploy and configure the Web Engagement Cluster.
+- 9. Once you are satisfied with your application and are ready to deploy it to production, you should return to the Deployment Guide and deploy and configure the Web Engagement Cluster.
 See the Cluster Deployment Scenario for details and step-by-step instructions.